 Visiting Homemaker Service of Hudson County, Inc. participates in the following program services:

 Personal Care Assistance (PCA) is a statewide Medicaid program designed to provide assistance to those clients who have a medical need (chronic but stable disability or impairment) for care at home that must include help with personal care, such as bathing, grooming and dressing, but do not require skilled nursing care.
 Care can also include limited household duties directly related to the recipient’s health.
 A Certified Home Health Aide (CHHA) under the supervision of a Registered Nurse must perform the care.
 Supervision of Aide is at a minimum one visit every 60 days.
 The goal of the program is to maintain clients at home and prevent nursing home placement.
 A client must be an active New Jersey Medicaid beneficiary (Plan A or G) and have a medical necessity for care with a physician authorization.
 The provider of care must be a licensed, accredited and approved agency.
 This program and all its benefits is now under managed care.
 Eligibility and service is pre-authorized by a Managed Care Organization (MCO).
-The four MCO are: Amerigroup Community Care, Healthfirst NJ, HorizonNJ Health, and United Healthcare (Americhoice).
+The MCO is: Amerigroup Community Care.

 Jersey Assistance for Community Caregiver (JACC) is a state program designed to provide in-home assistance to seniors at risk of nursing home placement and to supplement the assistance an individual receives from the normal caregiver.
 These services include case management, homemaker, respite care, home modification, chore service, home delivered meals, personal response system, special medical equipment and supplies, caregiver training, social adult day care, attendant care, home-based supportive care, and transportation.
 The recipient must be age 60 and older, require nursing facility level care, be financially ineligible for Medicaid/Waiver services, live at home, and be a US citizen.
 The provider of care must be a licensed, accredited agency.
 Application is through the Care Management sites.